Joke chess problem: Chess problem riddle

 In this kind of problem, although the problem is posed as a standard chess problem, the solution has nothing to do with chess moves.
 An example is this problem composed by British composer Thomas Rayner Dawson:

 In the position in the diagram, Black had decided to resign (although it wasn't his turn).
 White advised his opponent not to give up so quickly.
 "But I am bound to lose, and there is nothing I—or you, for that matter—can do," said Black.
 But White insisted: "I'll bet you $100 that I can lose!"
 So the two made the bet and White actually lost.
 He did not resign, lose on time, or anything like that.
 How did he lose?

-The solution is in the words (i.e. it is a riddle): White did not lose the game of chess (which is impossible in the diagram position, as the only legal moves are 1.g7+ Qxg7+ 2.hxg7#), but rather the bet.
+The solution is in the words (i.e. it is a riddle): White did not lose the game of chess (which is impossible in the diagram position, as White is in check and the only legal moves are 1.g7+ Qxg7+ 2.hxg7#), but rather the bet itself, by failing to lose the chess game.